AndreaFalanti/popnas/README.md

 published at the IEEE IJCNN 2022.
 The paper and cite info are available at: https://ieeexplore.ieee.org/abstract/document/9892073.
-The second version improves the time efficiency of the search algorithm, passing from an average 2x speed-up to an average 4x speed-up compared to PNAS on same experiment configurations.
+The second version improves the time efficiency of the search algorithm, passing from an average 2x speed-up to an average 4x speed-up compared to PNAS on the same experiment configurations.
 The top-accuracy neural network architectures found are competitive with PNAS and other state-of-the-art methods, solving the main drawback of the first POPNAS version.